daw42/glslcookbook/README.md

 1. Install [GLFW][] by following the instructions on their [web site][GLFW].
 2. Install the latest version of [GLM][].
-Note that for [CMake][] to find GLM correctly, you need to run the installer or install GLM from your favorite package manager.
+Note that for [CMake][] to find GLM correctly, you need to run the install "build" (e.g. `make install`) or install GLM from your favorite package manager.
+Otherwise, the CMake config files will not be created/available.
-3. Download the example code from [github][ghcookbook], or clone using git.
+3. Download this example code from [github][ghcookbook], or clone using git.
 4. Run cmake.
-If cmake has difficulties finding the GLFW or GLM installations, set the variables `CMAKE_PREFIX_PATH` to help cmake find them.
+If cmake has difficulties finding the GLFW or GLM installations, set the variable [`CMAKE_PREFIX_PATH`][cmake_prefix] to help cmake find them.
 5. Compile by running `make`.

 Any problems, [create an issue](https://github.com/daw42/glslcookbook/issues) on [github][ghcookbook].